 Based on the HTTP status 413 and error description is easy to understand that the server is refusing to process a request because the request payload is larger than the server is willing or able to process.

-Others will tell you to put a maxRequestLength in the system.web to allow, for example, 2MB message size.
+Others will tell you to put a maxRequestLength in the system.web to allow, for example, a 2MB message size.
 Or add a binding section on the config and set maxReceivedMessageSize and readerQuotas.

 Note: This doesn’t mean that for specific scenarios, these will be helpful.